Deciding to go to college is often the easy part – the what, where, when and how can be the bits that cause confusion and stress.

 With all the talk of applying to university, it can be easy to forget that there are other routes to your chosen career.
 From Apprenticeships, Colleges of Further Education to the Defence Forces among others to consider.
 Remember there are many ways to achieve your goal – check out our posts on Education Options & Progression Routes

-For the first time ever, 2022 CAO Applicants can see information on Further Education & Training (Level 5/6) and apprenticeships through the CAO options.
-Please note: CAO is not currently accepting applications for further education courses or apprenticeships.
+You can find information on Further Education & Training (Level 5/6) and apprenticeships through the CAO options.
+However, CAO does not currently accepting applications for further education courses or apprenticeships.
 FET Course Hub has really useful information on Further Education & Training or Apprenticeships.
 Here is FET short video explaining further education & training and details on how to apply for courses.

 Is there financial support to go to College?